hygraph/hygraph-commerce-starter/README.md

 2. Create a new GraphCMS project using the `Commerce Starter` template.

-3. Add a `.env` file by cloning the provided `.env.sample` and providing the required variable values.
+3. Add a `.env` file by cloning `.env.sample` and providing the required variable values.

 > It is recommended you create separate GraphCMS [auth tokens](https://graphcms.com/docs/authorization#permanent-auth-tokens) to handle querying and mutating data.